 During my previous visit here I completed almost all commercial requirements related to night hours except one 2-hour cross-country.
 I wanted to fly it, but some circumstances prevented that flight.

-So, here we go.
-Checking everything one more time, reading checklists.
-Everything is OK.
-Taxiing to the runway.
-Accelerating.
-Airspeed raises, but extremely slow.
-It is more than 500 ft, but we still have 45.
-45, 47… The runway is long, but not endless.
-Aborting take-off… We are OK and stopped well before runway threshold, but I think that the real speed was more than 70 when decision was made.
+During the take-off roll the airspeed was raising, but suspiciously slow.
+It was more than 500 ft, but we still had 45.
+45, 47… The runway is long, but still not endless, so it was better to abort the take-off.
+We safely stopped well before the runway threshold, but I think that the real speed was more than 70 when the decision was made.

 We flew to KVNC, and requested flight following.
-For the some reason the controller diverted us along the shoreline, around class B airspace.
+For some reason the controller diverted us along the shoreline, around class B airspace.

 I like night flying 🙂